 What will the apprentice be doing?

-As a civil engineering apprentice in our Local Government team based in Exeter, your role will be interesting and varied and could be with either the Bridges or the Highways team.
-Your tasks could include assisting with delivery of structures projects, ranging from highway engineering design work, bridge inspections or designing of new structures.
+As a civil engineering apprentice in our Local Government team based in Exeter, your role will be interesting and varied and will be based with the Highways team.
+Your tasks could include assisting with delivery of structures projects, ranging from highway engineering design work or designing of new structures.
 You might be planning and arranging site visits and inspection and assisting with drawing production using CAD and other specialist software.